bennetthull/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, I installed MySQL 5.5.62.
 This will be the database that will store the user accounts, ticketing information, etc. inside oSTicket.
 After that I opened IIS as an Admin, registered PHP from within IIS (PHP Manager -> C:\PHP\php-cgi.exe).
 Then I reloaded IIS (Open IIS, Stop and Start the server).
-Lastly, I installed oSTicket from the oSTicket installation files folder.
+I subsequently installed oSTicket from the oSTicket installation files folder.
 I did so by copying the upload folder into the web server folder.
+I loaded the osTicket site after that.
 </p>
 <br />